Lahiruerandika/AWS-SAA-CheatSheet/Core AWS Services Overview/Aurora.md

 - In Aurora only one instance is used for writes (master instance)
 - In case of master failure, the failover happens in less than 30 seconds
 - Provides support for cross region replication

+## Aurora DB Cluster

+- In Aurora we always have one writer endpoint
+- We can have up to 15 read replicas
+- Read replicas can be inside an auto scaling groups which provides the right read capacity all the time
+- Read endpoint: basically does load balancing between read replicas
+- Aurora endpoints: we can map each connection to the appropriate instance or group of instances based on an use case.
+For example, to perform DDL statements we can connect to whichever instance is the primary instance.
+To perform queries, we can connect to the reader endpoint, with Aurora automatically performing load-balancing among all the Aurora Replicas.
+For clusters with DB instances of different capacities or configurations, we can connect to custom endpoints associated with different subsets of DB instances
+- Custom endpoints: provide load-balanced database connections based on criteria other than the read-only or read-write capability of the DB instances.
+For example, we might define a custom endpoint to connect to instances that use a particular AWS instance class or a particular DB parameter group.
+Then we might tell particular groups of users about this custom endpoint.
+For example, we might direct internal users to low-capacity instances for report generation or ad hoc (one-time) querying, and direct production traffic to high-capacity instances

+## Aurora Security

+- It is similar to basic RDS security, because it is using the same engine under the hood
+- Provides encryption at rest using KMS
+- Provides automated backups, snapshots and replicas are also encrypted
+- Encryption in flight is done using SSL
+- Possibility to authenticate using IAM token
+- The Aurora instance is protected with security groups (just like basic RDS)
+- There is no way to SSH into an Aurora instance